Reading time: 8 minutes

 I discovered it walking for a couple of hours north of the town.
 Nobody goes north ’cause nobody knows about this beach.
 It doesn’t even have a name.
 Walking north from El Nido I passed through a narrow path and climbed rocks to get to a long stretch of wild and untouched beach.
 An old wooden pier, that’s all I saw that would confirm the presence of people over there.

-from Bali I flew to Sydney where I got stuck.
-I had an open ticket to fly to LA but the flight was always full and I slept two nights at the airport.
+from Bali, I flew to Sydney where I got stuck.
+I had an open ticket to fly to LA, but the flight was always full, and I slept for two nights in a row at the airport.
 I mean, I had few naps every now and then.
 Exhausted from 4 days of travelling and no-sleep, I bought another ticket with a 9 hours layover in Fiji.
-“Good” I thought, ” That’s plenty of time, I might have a walk around!”.
+“Good,” I thought, ” That’s plenty of time, I might have a walk around!”.

 Fuck that flight.
 Half the way to Nadi a very strong turbulences made me fear for my life.
 I stopped shaking only when I put my feet on the ground in Fiji, but once there I spent the 9 hours layover fighting panic attacks, and I miserably failed as I spent a right amount of time crying in the bathroom.
 I must have looked very miserable because a woman approached me and gave me some pills to calm down, and 4 more to use during the flight.
 I had to spent other 11 hours flying above the ocean, and I couldn’t stop crying at the idea.
 I hadn’t sleep ’till the night of the 14th, and it was the 21st.
 6 days without sleep make your brain do funny things.
 I was tired and terrified.
 I forced myself to get into that goddam plane and swallowed two pills, which didn’t knock me out as I hoped, but still, helped.
 After 5 hours I took the remained pills and arrived safe and high in Los Angeles.